-Michael Barry is a director at Grant & Eisenhofer focusing on corporate governance and securities litigation.
-For over thirteen years, he has represented institutional investors in litigation relating to securities fraud, corporate fiduciary responsibilities, shareholder proposals under SEC Rule 14a-8, and corporate governance generally.
+Michael Barry is a director at Grant & Eisenhofer.
+His practice focuses on corporate governance and securities litigation.
+He also advises clients on SEC matters.
 As a foremost practitioner in these areas, Mr. Barry has been significantly involved in groundbreaking class action recoveries, corporate governance reforms and shareholders rights litigation.